Fresh fried donuts at home–is there anything better for breakfast? Make the dough the night before for easy frying in the morning.

 1 Half Stick (1/4 cup) Land O Lakes® Butter, melted

 1 teaspoon vanilla extract

 1 medium (1 cup) apple, peeled, cored, finely chopped

 Combine flour, baking powder, apple pie spice, and salt in medium bowl.
 Set aside.

-Whisk all remaining donut ingredients together in large bowl until well mixed.
+Whisk all remaining donut ingredients except apple together in large bowl until well mixed.
 Add flour mixture; mix well.
 Stir in apple.
 Cover; chill at least 2 hours or overnight.